When and How to Introduce Bread to Babies

 How to prepare

 - Heat the pan and grease the same with the butter.

 - Toast them lightly on both sides.

 - Take the pan off the flame; spread some peanut butter on the toast.

 - Cut it into smaller pieces and feed your baby.

 Alternatives to Bread for Babies

 Families for whom bread is a staple in their diet may wonder what other options they can add safely to their baby’s diet.
 Well, there are many other healthier options that you can try, such as:

 - Pancakes made with buckwheat flour

 - Corn cakes or rice cakes

-Bread is good for your baby, but everything in excess may have ill-effects on your baby’s health.
-Therefore, add moderate amounts of bread in your baby’s diet.
-However, it is recommended that you consult your baby’s doctor before making any new inclusions in your baby’s diet.
+Bread is good for babies (if they are not allergic, of course!), but everything in excess may have ill-effects on your baby’s health.
+Therefore, add moderate amounts of bread in your baby’s diet once he turns 1 year of age.
+And do consult your baby’s doctor before making any new inclusions in your baby’s diet.

 Also Read: When to Introduce Solid Foods to Babies